Using Deep Reinforcement Learning for mmWave Real-Time Scheduling: Network Model and Problem Statement

-The ORAN Alliance proposes an architectural innovation based on two core principles \cite{bonati2021intelligence}.
+\textbf{Integration into ORAN deployment} The ORAN Alliance proposes an architectural innovation based on two core principles \cite{bonati2021intelligence}.
 Firstly, it promotes a model where the BSs are virtualized and divided across multiple network nodes.
 Secondly, it defines the RAN-RIC, which provides a centralized abstraction of the network, and allows operators to implement and deploy custom control plane functions.

 ORAN's architecture defines three control levels for different timing constraints: real-time (RT), near-real-time (near-RT), and non-real-time (non-RT).
 RT operations are carried out by the network elements, whereas non-RT and near-RT operations are carried out by the RIC.
-While the training of an ML algorithm is conducted at the non-RT level, the inference of trained neural network is deployed at the near-RT level, where it interacts with the network elements, receives their measurements, and controls their configurations and policies \cite{10.1145/3477086.3480842,polese2022understanding}.
+While the training of an ML algorithm is conducted at the non-RT level, the inference of trained neural network is deployed at the near-RT level, where it interacts with the network elements, receives their measurements, and controls their configurations and policies \cite{polese2022understanding}.

 Figure \ref{fig:oran-ifer} illustrates ORAN's training phase and an inference phase.
 Specifically, the considered deployment of the proposed algorithm corresponds to scenario 1.2 in Section 4.1 of \cite{alliance2019ran}.
 During the training phase, the environment provides AARL with the demand vector of the BSs.
 During the inference phase, the weights of the AARL's neural network are published to the near-RT RIC via the O1 interface.
 AARL operates at the near-RT, where it receives the vector demands from all BSs via the E2 interface prior to the beginning of the next time slot and sends the scheduling decision to the BSs via the E2 interface.
 As stated in Chapter 5 of \cite{alliance2019ran}, the near-RT loop must adhere to the time of 10ms time budget.